 It can be difficult to tell whether someone is self-harming.
 Here are some signs that might suggest someone could be self-harming:

-- Signs of depression such as low mood, tearfulness or a lack of motivation or interest in anything.
+- Signs of depression include low mood, tearfulness, lack of motivation, or interest in anything

-- Signs of low self-esteem such as blaming themselves for any problems or saying they are not good enough. • Unexplained cuts, bruises or marks.
+- Signs of low self-esteem such as blaming themselves for any problems or saying they are not good enough

-It is important to know that these may be a sign of other things and don’t always mean someone is self-harming.
+It is important to know that these may be signs of other things and don’t always mean someone is self-harming.
 Also, there may be no warning signs at all.
-It is therefore important that if you suspect someone you know is selfharming, that you ask them openly and honestly.
+It is therefore important that if you suspect someone you know is self-harming, you ask them openly and honestly.